-What's at stake for education in the NC superintendent of public instruction race?
+What's at stake for education in the NC Superintendent of Public Instruction race?

 They also have to supervise the Department of Public Instruction.
 DPI is charged with leading local districts, developing the content of courses taught in North Carolina schools, and administering state and federal public school funds.

-“And they have to really include the stats of public schools with recommendations for improvement and changes in the school law," Parker Moore said.
+“And they have to really include the stats of public schools with recommendations for improvement and changes in the school law," Parker Moore says.

 So the superintendent can’t enact or change laws themselves, but they do have some influence in their position overseeing how funds are administered, and highlighting for lawmakers what the problems are.